infinum/eightshift-docs/website/blog/2022-05-10-acf-in-a-project.md

 ## Exporting PHP code

-The approach we use for registering ACF fields is by adding those fields through the WP Admin ACF interface first.
-As an example, I'll add a field group called **_Intro_**, which will contain one text field of the same name.
+The approach we use for registering ACF fields is by adding those fields first through the WP Admin ACF interface.
+As an example, We'll add a field group called **_Intro_**, which will contain one text field of the same name.
 That field group will be displayed only on posts.
-You can add a few more fields, but for the sake of simplicity, I'll only use one field.
+You can add a few more fields, but for the sake of simplicity, we'll only use one field.

 When you define all the fields you need, save them and go to `Custom Fields -> Tools`.
 Here you will see an option to **_Export Field Groups_**.
 Simply select the field groups which you want to export and select **_Generate PHP_**.

 ![ACF PHP code export](/img/blog/acf-generate-php.png)

 This will generate a PHP code snippet that you can use in your theme.
-But now you may be wondering, where exactly should that code go?
+Now you may be wondering, where exactly should that code go?

 ## CustomMeta class

-Those ACF goodies in Eightshift Development kit I talked about earlier?
-Let me introduce you to one of them.
+Those ACF goodies in Eightshift Development kit we talked about earlier?
+Let us introduce you to one of them.
 We have a WP CLI command which we can use to generate a CustomMeta class where we can add our field groups.
 The command is `wp boilerplate create_acf_meta`.
 This command has one required parameter, and that is `name`.
 To create a class that we will use for registering our custom fields, we'll use the following command:

 ```bash
 wp boilerplate create_acf_meta --name=intro